 Under no circumstances will conduct be allowed that is considered to be potentially hazardous to others including acts of violence, bullying or harassment, fighting, destruction of school property, and/or theft or persistent violation of school rules which interfere with the educational program.
 Immediate steps will be taken to appropriately discipline any student involved in such behavior.
 Persistent problems will result in a Pink Slip, which is a referral to the principal.
 Students who assault another child, harass others, or threaten another student may be subject to suspension.

 Parents or other adults who come on campus for any reason should check in at the office and pick up a visitor badge for identification purposes.
 In order to release a child during the school day, parents or guardians will need to check in at the office and sign a log stating that they are taking the child and for what purpose they are leaving.
 For release of a student to anyone other than a parent or guardian, the school must be notified in writing or the adult’s name must be on the emergency card.
 Lunches, lunch money, or other items that you need to bring during the school day may be left in the office so that the class is not disturbed.

-Students are encouraged to bring money only for the purchase of milk, lunch, snack, and those items that may be sold at authorized school activities.
+Students are encouraged to bring money only for those items that may be sold at authorized school activities.
 Children bringing money to school should keep it in their possession at all times unless the teacher directs them otherwise.
 Money should never be left on or in the student’s desk.

 Use of the school phone by students is discouraged except for emergencies or when directed by the teacher.
 There are phones in all classrooms but please don’t use them to make arrangements for after-school plans or on a regular basis.
 Phones that ring in the classroom disrupt instruction.